Jewish Ancestry and DNA Testing

 Ancestry Testing For Jewish Roots in Detail

-Around 170,000 years ago the DNA codes of each human where very similar, something that can be shown in the DNA code of any individual in the world.
+Around 170,000 years ago the DNA codes of each human were very similar, something that can be shown in the DNA code of any individual in the world.
 As the human race chose to separate further, migrating around the world in an effort to create a "better" life this further separation created more separations/variations in the DNA code of each person.